alexyurchenko/Java-Assignment/README.md

 #### Glide:
 This component is used for image loading and caching, which enhances the user experience by reducing image loading time.

+#### View binding:
+It provides a type-safe and efficient way to access views in an XML layout file.
+It eliminates potential null pointer exceptions and reduces code verbosity compared to traditional findViewById method.
+It leads to easier maintenance, fewer crashes, and improved overall reliability of the app.

 ## Features aren't implemented